Key takeaways

 The most reliable test of design quality: does the piece reward repeated viewing?
 Does it reveal something up close that was not apparent from across the room?
 Genuinely premium luxury wall art is never boring across the years you live with it.
 The design has enough depth to sustain attention long after the novelty of a new purchase has worn off.

-The relationship between price and quality in luxury wall art
+Does price reflect quality in luxury wall art?

 One last consideration worth understanding: the per-year cost of quality.
 Spending more on one well-made luxury wall art piece built on 100% cotton canvas with solid pine framing and a UV-protective finish is almost always better value than spending the same total on several cheaper pieces that will fade, warp, or lose structural integrity within a few years.
 The room quality stays higher for longer, and the investment lasts.